Deepu2560/user-profile/README.md

 * Clone this repository locally than to following for starting local server for backend or frontend.

 * <kbd>npm start</kbd> ==> After cloning this repository you can run npm start in terminal to start server on localhost.

- *<kbd>npm run dev</kbd> ==> TO start reactjs server go to Frontend folder and then run this command to start reactjs server and then go to http://localhost:5173/
+* <kbd>npm run dev</kbd> ==> To start reactjs server go to Frontend folder and then run this command to start reactjs server and then go to http://localhost:5173/
 <hr/>

 ## TechStacks